 The ship was just starting a 7-day Miami roundtrip cruise (itinerary April 1-8) to Roatan, Harvest Caye, Costa Maya and Cozumel.

 The itinerary change was due to damages on the islands Tortola and St Thomas caused by hurricanes Irma and Maria in September 2017.
-Immediately after the storms hit the region, NCL and other cruise companies modified their itinerary routes to Western Caribbean.
+Immediately after the storms hit the region, NCL and other cruise companies modified their itinerary routes to the Western Caribbean.

 |August 2016||Other Incidents|

-During "2016 Summer Olympics" in Rio de Janeiro (Brazil) for the period August 5 through 21, the NCL Getaway ship was fully chartered to serve as hotel ship for the "Olympic Family".
-A second / smaller ship (Silversea's Silver Cloud) was also chartered as hotel ship and was anchored alongside Norwegian Getaway during the games.
+During "2016 Summer Olympics" in Rio de Janeiro (Brazil) for the period August 5 through 21, the NCL Getaway ship was fully chartered to serve as a hotel ship for the "Olympic Family".
+A second / smaller ship (Silversea's Silver Cloud) was also chartered as a hotel ship and was anchored alongside Norwegian Getaway during the games.

 The NCL ship was under time-charter (by the brokerage firm Landry & Kling) and was booked with passenger capacity 3957.
 Of the liner's all staterooms, 90% were reserved for the "Olympic Family" (Rio Host Committee, International Olympic Federation, National Organizing Committees, as well as for all the Olympic’s corporate sponsors).
-The remaining 10% were sold as cruisetour packages by Tam Viagens (Brazilian tour company).
+The remaining 10% were sold as cruise tour packages by Tam Viagens (Brazilian tour company).